 With the information below, I hope to ease your worries.
 With an understanding of good wild camping UK practices, there is no reason why your night outdoors shouldn’t go smoothly and unnoticed.
+I’ll cover everything you need to know to find the best wild camping spot, how to pitch safely and how to ensure you don’t get caught.

-If you have any questions, please do use the comments box below.
+If you have any questions, please use the comments box below.
 And for ongoing tips and inspiration on camping and adventure, make sure you follow me on Facebook and Instagram.
-I’d appreciate it 🙂
+Don’t forget to grab a copy of my best-selling adventure memoir – Three Stripes South.

 What is wild camping and why the fuss?